 Carnegie's classic, first published in 1936, is essentially a manual for human relationships.
 The principles are deceptively simple: show genuine interest in others, remember names, listen more than you talk, and make the other person feel important.
-Yet most people -- including most professionals -- consistently fail at these basics.
+Yet most people, including most professionals, consistently fail at these basics.

 The book reads like a collection of stories and examples rather than a structured argument, which makes it both easy to consume and easy to underestimate.
 The real value is not in knowing the principles but in practicing them until they become habit.
 I have found that the quality of my client relationships improved dramatically once I started applying Carnegie's advice deliberately rather than relying on natural social instincts.